The 1978 World Rowing Championships took place on Lake Karapiro in New Zealand’s North Island, from 1-5 November.

 In the pairs, Lin and Beryl won (this was Lin’s fourth title in the boat class) but they were pushed hard by the accidental duo of Liz and Gill, who finished less than two seconds behind them, all of which the more experienced combination had taken in the first half of the race.
 Remember this result for when we get on to final selection…

-The fours also had a healthy entry – some 12 crews – and was won by the TTRC crew, coxed by Zena Kitching, who finished a full ten seconds ahead of a Civil Service Ladies crew containing Nicola Boyes (minus her appendix), along with Jackie Darling and Maggie Phillips, both of whom had been in the GB team in 1974 and 1975, and – according to the programme – Barbara Jones, coxed by Wendy Stewart.
+The fours also had a healthy entry – some 12 crews – and was won by the TTRC crew, coxed by Zena Kitching, who finished a full ten seconds ahead of a Civil Service Ladies crew containing Nicola Boyes (still working her way back to full fitness after her appendicitis), along with Jackie Darling and Maggie Phillips, both of whom had been in the GB team in 1974 and 1975, and – according to the programme – Barbara Jones, coxed by Wendy Stewart.

 In 1978, selection for the World Championships still relied on a crew having achieved a specified standard time in advance, either at an International regatta or at an official trial.
 However weather conditions didn’t make this as exact a science as it was intended to be.
 Rowing is, as we all know, an outdoor sport.